a-down/quick-measure-gps-app/README.md

 Quick Measure is built with React Native, which is a cross-platform language.
 However, Quick Measure is currently only available for iOS devices.

 * Quick Measure should never be used for official or legal measurements.
-Contact a Professional Land Surveyor when an official measurement is required.
+Contact a professional land surveyor when an official measurement is required.
 * Quick Measure should never be used while operating machinery.
 * Quick Measure should never be used as a turn-based navigation app.